Ngulu-nganjin (Our Voice)

 Wurundjeri Elders, musicians and artists have created a ‘soundtrack’ to capture the story of the Abbotsford Convent’s Traditional Owner history and heritage.
 'Ngulu-nganjin (Our Voice)' takes visitors on a new self-guided sound trail, featuring Wurundjeri music, language and stories.

 Visitors can discover Wurundjeri stories and places of historical importance at the Convent – which is situated on the traditional homelands of the Wurundjeri people.

 The Open Spaces festival was officially opened with a special preview of Ngulu-nganjin in November 2018, with a live performance on the Gulanboon main stage and community activities in the Convent's heritage gardens.

-The 'Ngulu-Nganjin' project is being developed by the Wurundjeri Tribe Land and Compensation Cultural Heritage Council Inc (the Council) in partnership with the Abbotsford Convent Foundation.
+The 'Ngulu-nganjin' project was developed by the Wurundjeri Tribe Land and Compensation Cultural Heritage Council Inc (the Council) in partnership with the Abbotsford Convent Foundation.

-Wurundjeri Elder Aunty Diane Kerr has been appointed by the Council to provide the cultural framework for the project.
-The Council also nominated Wurundjeri artist Mandy Nicholson to contribute to this project.
-Mandy, whose recent work includes the AFL’s 'Dreamtime at the ‘G', joins as 'Ngulu-Nganjin' Artistic Director.
-Acclaimed Yorta Yorta/Dja Dja Wurrung musician and actor Lou Bennett will join as the project’s Musical Director and Language Activist.
+Wurundjeri Elder Aunty Diane Kerr provided input into the cultural framework for the project, along with assistance by Wurundjeri Council and other Wurundjeri members.
+The Council also nominated Wurundjeri artist Mandy Nicholson as the project's Artistic Director.
+Acclaimed Yorta Yorta Dja Dja Wurrung musician Lou Bennett was also instrumental to the project as Musical Director and Language Activist.